CristianoZitarosa/dexcomCompatibility/README.md

 # Dexcom App compatibility

+## >> Project's developement status <<

+Since Dexcom finally improved the web page to check the compatibility, consider the developement of this project as terminated.
+This repository is just an archive of the project.

+##

 The Dexcom company provides a web page where users of their products can check devices compatibility with Dexcom Apps.
 As a direct user, at my eyes it looks that the provided web page could be difficult to consult because:
 - all the Apps are displayed in the same long page;